-SAFE Recommendations
+SAFEcic Recommendations

-In order to attain and retain our SAFE Award everybody needs to be vigilant in adhering to this policy and also assessing the risks of their own work and activities.
+In order to attain the highest standards of safeguarding practice, everybody needs to be vigilant in adhering to this policy and also assessing the risks of their own work and activities.
 These risk assessments will be carried out annually by the Lead and/or Deputy.
-However it is the responsibility of everyone to draw attention to practices and procedures that they are unhappy or uncomfortable with.
+However, it is the responsibility of everyone to draw attention to practices and procedures that they are unhappy or uncomfortable with.

-It is only through adopting SAFE policies and practices that we can all be confident we have done everything we can to safeguard the children, young people and adults at risk in our care.
-(For large organisations safeguarding audits may optionally be carried out by the SAFE team every three years for each site.)
+It is only through adopting SAFEcic policies and practices that we can all be confident we have done everything we can to safeguard the children, young people and adults at risk in our care.